rajasd27/Autism-Spectrum-Detection/README.md

 ## Expected Outcome

 A comparative study of accuracies, errors and other metrics which will give an overview of the best nature-inspired optimization algorithm for detecting ASD.

+## Files Description

+- ```Bat Algorithm``` : Contains implementation of Bat Algorithm, a snapshot of results and a snapshot of behaviour of the minimization function.

+- ```Cat Swarm Optimization``` : Contains implementation of Cat Swarm Optimization, a snapshot of results and a snapshot of behaviour of the minimization function.

+- ```Cuckoo Search Optimization``` : Contains implementation of Cuckoo Search Optimizatio, a snapshot of results and a snapshot of behaviour of the minimization function.

+- ```Data Preprocessing``` : Contains code for preprocessing the raw data.

+- ```Datasets``` : Contains all the raw datasets and the final cleaned dataset under the name of "Final_Dataset.csv".

+- ```Firefly Algorithm``` : Contains implementation of Firefly Algorithm, a snapshot of results and a snapshot of behaviour of the minimization function.

+- ```Gray Wolf Optimization``` : Contains implementation of Gray Wolf Optimization, a snapshot of results and a snapshot of behaviour of the minimization function.

+- ```Neural Network Model``` : Contains implementation of Backpropagation Algorithm and snapshots of results, epochs vs loss and epochs vs accuracy graphs

+- ```Particle Swarm Optimization``` : Contains implementation of Particle Swarm Optimization and a snapshot of the result.